hlwhl/webview_cef/README.md

 3.Run the example app.

 [HELP WANTED!]
-Finding a more elegant way to distribue the prebuilt package.
+Finding a more elegant way to distribute the prebuilt package.

 Notice: currently the project haven't enable multi process mode because of debug convenience.
 You may want enable multi process mode by changing the implementation and built your own helper bundle.
 (Finding a more elegant way in the future)